mike-solomon/mike-solomon.github.io/_posts/2021-03-15-japanese-verbs.md

 the end to become `します`.
 The exact same thing happens with `来る` where it becomes `きます`.

-In another post, I'll learn about and go into the different types of endings there are (such as polite, past, negative, etc).
+In another post, I'll talk about the different types of tenses there are and how to make them (such as polite, past, negative, etc).
+Just gotta learn that first haha.

 ### Ichi-dan verbs / Group 2 verbs / る (ru) verbs / iru or eru verbs